Francis Lewis Boulevard: History

 Prior to being mapped out, what is now Francis Lewis Boulevard consisted of several separate narrow roads, including some that dated back to the American Revolutionary War, and some which ran along Native American trails.
 These roads appeared on late 18th Century maps created by British general Sir Henry Clinton.
 The Whitestone section of the route now known as Clintonville Street was initially called 11th Avenue.
 South of Cryders Lane and the current Cross Island Parkway in northern Whitestone to what is now Northern Boulevard (then Broadway or Jackson Avenue), the route was known as Whitestone Road and Whitestone Boulevard, and later Beechhurst Avenue.
 Streets along the route in Southeast Queens were called Rosedale Avenue, Squier Street, Sutro Street, and Dunton Avenue.
 Rosedale Avenue had been laid out in the 1890s in Rosedale (then Foster's Meadow), and served as the primary thoroughfare for the town.

-The entire route was first mapped in 1912 or 1913 by the Queens Topographical Bureau as Rosedale Bouelvard, as part of the Hollis Tentative Map for Queens which mapped roads through Southeast Queens such as the future Grand Central Parkway.
+The entire route was first mapped in 1912 or 1913 by the Queens Topographical Bureau as Rosedale Boulevard, as part of the Hollis Tentative Map for Queens which mapped roads through Southeast Queens such as the future Grand Central Parkway.
 The road at this time was referred to as a "cattle guard", likely due to rough terrain along the route.
 In 1917, the city proposed a north-to-south "Cross Island Boulevard", combining the existing roads in northern Queens with the planned Rosedale Boulevard.
 The road was planned to be 80 ft wide.
 The name of the route was officially changed to Cross Island Boulevard in the 1920s.
 This name change was opposed by residents in Rosedale, who wished to retain the Rosedale Avenue name.